mariagranell/popgenivp/bhvgenomics.md

 ### 2.2) AVPR arginine-vasopresine

-3 genes associated with the creating of social bonds and agonitic behaviours.
+Thre esubtypes of AVPR exist, called AVPR1a, AVPR1b, and AVPR2.
+AVPR2 is expressed in the kidney, thus having little relevance for this review.  associated with the creating of social bonds and agonitic behaviours.
 Little research has been done on the implications of this polymorphisims for bahviour

 ### 2.3) 5-HTT serotonine promoter